 Shirui lily (Lilium Mackliniae) is a certain type of flower that only grows in the hills called Shirui Hills surrounding Ukhrul.
 It only blooms for a few weeks, generally in the early summer season.
 It was introduced to the rest of the world by Frank Kingdon-Ward, an English Botanist who visited the area in the 1940s.
 The flower is known for its delicate colour and shape.
 It is also the state flower of Manipur.

-What exactly happens at the Shirui Lily Fetsival?
+What exactly happens at the Shirui Lily Festival?

-The Shirui Lily Fetsival is being organized between 24th to 28th April in 2018.
+The Shirui Lily Festival is being organized between 16th to 19th October in 2019.

 Will I see the blooms during the festival?